 Sex Differences in the Development of Anthracycline-Associated Heart Failure.

 Diaz, Andrea Nathalie Rosas, Gabriel Pajares Hurtado, Abul Andres Ariza Manzano, Michelle J Keyes, Cole Turissini, Arrush Choudhary, Casie Curtin, et al. 2024.
-“Sex Differences in the Development of Anthracycline-Associated Heart Failure”.
+“Sex Differences in the Development of Anthracycline-Associated Heart Failure.”.
 Journal of Cardiac Failure 30 (7): 907-14.

 BACKGROUND: Female sex is frequently cited as a risk factor for anthracycline cardiotoxicity based on pediatric data, but the role of sex in the development of cardiotoxicity has not been clearly established in adults.